RNASEH1 E.Coli

 Polymerase II Polypeptide J3 Human Recombinant

-POLR2J3 Human Recombinant produced in E. coli is a single polypeptide chain containing 138 amino acids (1-115) and having a molecular mass of 15.5 kDa.
+Recombinant human POLR2J3, produced in E. coli, is a single polypeptide chain containing 138 amino acids (residues 1-115) with a molecular weight of 15.5 kDa.
+POLR2J3 has a 23 amino acid His-tag fused at the N-terminus and is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs